AP Charts & Analysis: Formerly dshort

 A Long-Term Look: Residential Building Permits and Housing Starts

-Earlier today, the U.S. Census Bureau and the Department of Housing and Urban Development published their April findings for new residential housing starts and building permits.
+The U.S. Census Bureau and the Department of Housing and Urban Development published their August findings for new residential housing starts and building permits.
 Over the long haul, the two series offer a compelling study of trends in residential real estate.
 Here is an overlay of the two series since the 1959 inception of the starts and permits data, which was tracked beginning a year later.

 More…